keesmod/ha-rad-hw/README.md

 ## Installation

+### Method 1: HACS (Recommended)

+1. Make sure [HACS](https://hacs.xyz/) is installed in your Home Assistant instance.
+2. Add this repository as a custom repository in HACS:
+   - Go to HACS in your Home Assistant instance
+   - Click on "Integrations"
+   - Click the three dots in the top right corner
+   - Select "Custom repositories"
+   - Enter `https://github.com/keesmod/ha-rad-hw` in the "Repository" field
+   - Select "Integration" as the Category
+   - Click "Add"
+3. Search for "RAD Hoeksche Waard Afval" in HACS and install it
+4. Restart Home Assistant
+5. Add the integration via the Home Assistant UI (Settings -> Devices & Services -> Add Integration)
+6. Search for "RAD Hoeksche Waard Afval" and follow the configuration steps

+### Method 2: Manual Installation

 1. Copy the `custom_components/rad_hw_afval` directory to your Home Assistant `custom_components` directory.
 2. Restart Home Assistant.
 3. Add the integration via the Home Assistant UI.